-A.2.152 - xMD
+A.2.155 - xMD

-Generates makefile dependencies like - xM but compilation continues. - xMD generates an output file for the makefile-dependency information derived from the - o output filename, if specified, or the input source filename, replacing (or adding) the filename suffix with .d.
+Generates makefile dependencies like -xM but compilation continues. -xMD generates an output file for the makefile-dependency information derived from the -o output filename, if specified, or the input source filename, replacing (or adding) the filename suffix with .d.
 If you specify - xMD and -xMF, the preprocessor writes all makefile-dependency information to the file specified with -xMF.
-Compiling with -xMD - xMF or -xMD - o filename with more than one source file is not allowed and generates an error.
+Compiling with -xMD -xMF or -xMD -o filename with more than one source file is not allowed and generates an error.
 The dependency file is overwritten if it already exists.
+When the source file is a .s file, the -xMD option will be ignored.

-A.2.153 - xMF
+A.2.156 - xMF

 Use this option to specify a file for the makefile-dependency output.
 You cannot specify individual filenames for multiple input files with -xMF on one command line.
-Compiling with - xMD -xMF or -xMMD - xMF with more than one source file is not allowed and generates an error.
+Compiling with - xMD - xMF or - xMMD - xMF with more than one source file is not allowed and generates an error.
 The dependency file is overwritten if it already exists.